andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 [^1]: These are unfortunate consequences of the fact that there is no general
     typeclass that contains both `Applicative` and `Divisible` together, or no typeclass that contains both `Plus` and `Conclude` together.
-If these existed, we could just use `interpret` for all four of those functions, and `icollect` would work fine as well.
+If these existed, we could just use `interpret` for all four of those functions.

 [^2]: There *could* be a typeclass for "combination of `Applicative` and
     `Divisible`" and "combination of `Plus` and `Conclude`":